 party which ended up being a great night.

 From L to R (once again using nicknames).
 Spankin', Vivsta, Uncle Darth, MPS, Sully, Me, Clare, Lynne and The Robster.
-It's funny because when you get into your 40s, 21st birthday parties occur so rarely, though what's ironic in this case is that us oldies made up the vast majority of the attendees.
+It's funny because when you get into your 40s and beyond 21st birthday parties occur so rarely, though ironically at this party us oldies made up the vast majority of the attendees.

 been plenty of times when I've performed in front of a

-crowd as part of a humourous stage act and I wonder how I
+crowd as part of a humourous stage act, and I always

 another night another stage act.
 This time it's 1992 and